 In the absence of an official withdrawal and the student ceases attendance, the following procedures will apply.

-3. If the latest date any instructor can document is after the 60% point in the enrollment period, the student is considered to have earned 100% of their financial aid funds and no further action will be required.
+- If the latest date any instructor can document is after the 60% point in the enrollment period, the student is considered to have earned 100% of their financial aid.
 If the latest date is before the 60% point in the term, the latest documented date will be used as the last date of attendance by the student.
-If documentation indicates no attendance in any class, the student will be deemed ineligible for financial aid per federal regulations and required to repay all aid received for that semester.
+A return of Title IV Aid calculation will be completed for all withdraws regardless of date of withdraw.
+If documentation indicates no attendance in any class, the student will be deemed ineligible for financial aid received per federal regulations and the student will be required to repay all aid received for that semester.

-6. An unofficial withdrawal letter will be mailed to the student notifying them of their obligation at the time the institution returns the financial aid funds.
+- An unofficial withdrawal letter is sent by the financial aid office within 30 days of the final notification from the instructor(s) of the last date of attendance.
+The notice of unofficial withdraw is sent to the student’s campus and personal email notifying them of their obligation at the time the institution returns the financial aid funds.

-7. The Business Office will place a hold on the student’s record at DCB.
+- The Business Office will place a hold on the student’s record at DCB.
 Institutional collection procedures will be followed in accordance with DCB’s policies.

-8. Students will also be placed on Financial Aid Disqualification following the term in which they receive all F’s, I’s or U
+- Students will also be placed on Financial Aid Disqualification following the period of enrollment in which they receive all “F”, “U” or “I” grades that are permanent.